InteliBlockchain/the-pillars-of-programming/src/chapter_0/introduction.md

 - Read the book at your own pace.
 - It is highly incentivised for the reader to search way beyond what the book has to offer.
 - Be open-minded, free yourself from any closed paradigm (objects are just data structures, don't treat them as religion).
+- Write your version of code from examples.
 - Have fun.

 // TODO: knuth algorithm on how to read this book,